-Results depict a worrying scenario, outlining that \textbf{fairness concerns raised in machine learning could also hold for the recommendation domain}.
-Nonetheless, introducing additional components in the diffusion-based process, as for L-DiffRec, seems to mitigate the negative effects of unfairness; indeed, these findings pave the way to novel future directions in diffusion-based recommendation where fairness is preserved.
-Despite being \textbf{a preliminary investigation}, to the best of our knowledge, this is the first attempt in the literature to provide a rigorous and fairness-aware evaluation perspective on diffusion-based recommendation.
+Our results depict a worrying scenario, confirming that \emph{unfairness concerns already observed for other ML tasks do indeed extend to the recommendation task}, when leveraging diffusion-based approaches.
+Nonetheless, introducing additional components in the diffusion-based process, as for \emph{L-DiffRec}, seems to mitigate the observed unfairness; indeed, these findings pave the way to novel future directions where fairness is preserved in diffusion-based recommendation.
+Despite its \emph{preliminary nature}, to the best of our knowledge, this is the first attempt to provide a rigorous, fairness-aware evaluation of diffusion-based recommendation methods.